joeybernard/ACENET_Summer_School_General/_episodes/05-performance.md

 > {: .solution}
 {: .challenge}

-#### Scheduling Threads in OpenMP.
+> ## Scheduling Threads in OpenMP
-The schedule refers to the way the individual values of the loop variable, are spread across the threads.
-A static schedule means that it is decided at the beginning which thread will do which values.
-Dynamic means that each thread will work on a chunk of values and then take the next chunk which hasn't been worked on by any thread.
-The latter allows better balancing (in case the work varies between different values for the loop variable), but requires some communication overhead.

-> ## Improving Parallel Performance
 >
+> In the OpenMP module of this summer school we'll describe how you can affect
+> how OpenMP divides up parallel work using the 'schedule' directive.
+Here's
+> a preview:
+>
+> The schedule refers to the way the work chunks are spread across threads.
+A
+> *static* schedule means that it is decided at the beginning of a loop which
+> thread will handle which iterations of the loop.
+A *dynamic* schedule means
+> that each thread will work on a few iterations and then take the next chunk
+> which hasn't been taken by another thread.
+The latter allows better balancing
+> if the work varies between different iterations, but requires some
+> communication overhead.
+>
-> Add 'schedule(dynamic)' statement to #pragma OpenMP block (line 146), recompile the code and rerun strong scaling test.
+> Add 'schedule(dynamic)' to the '#pragma' block near line 146 in
+> julia_set_openmp.c, recompile the code, and rerun the strong scaling test.
 > Compare test results with and without dynamic scheduling.
 >
-> Why dynamic scheduling improves parallel speedup for this problem?
+> Does dynamic scheduling improve the speedup for this problem?
+Why do you
+> suppose that is?
 {: .challenge}

 References:

-1. Amdahl, Gene M. (1967).
-AFIPS Conference Proceedings.
-(30): 483–485. doi: 10.1145/1465482.1465560
+1. Amdahl, Gene M. (1967). *AFIPS Conference Proceedings.* (30): 483–485. doi: 10.1145/1465482.1465560
-2. Gustafson, John L. (1988).
-Communications of the ACM.
-31 (5): 532–533. doi: 10.1145/42411.42415
+2. Gustafson, John L. (1988). *Communications of the ACM.* 31 (5): 532–533. doi: 10.1145/42411.42415

 {% include links.md %}